 In case you’re still on the fence over traveling to Italy in 2015, then we’re here to tell you that now would be a fabulous time to go ahead and take the leap, book those tickets, and go on that trip at last.
 Why exactly?
-Well, on top of the gorgeous scenery, the rich history and culture, and the expo_milano_milan_2015_Castello_Sforzescofantastic food, one very good reason to be in Italy next year would be the fact that 2015 is when Italy will be hosting what is possibly the biggest international event of recent years, the World Expo, also currently known as Expo Milano 2015.
+Well, on top of the gorgeous scenery, the rich history and culture, and the fantastic food, one very good reason to be in Italy next year would be the fact that 2015 is when Italy will be hosting what is possibly the biggest international event of recent years, the World Expo, also currently known as Expo Milano 2015.

 In this blog post, we’re going to introduce you to what this event is all about, why it is significant, and most importantly, why you should be there!